Edward Officer

-Edward Cairns Officer (19 September 1871 – 7 July 1921) was an Australian artist, inaugural president of the Australian Art Association.
+Edward Cairns Officer (19 September 1871 – 7 July 1921) was an Australian artist and the inaugural president of the Australian Art Association.

+Early life and education

-Officer was born at Murray Downs, New South Wales, near Swan Hill, Victoria.
+Officer was born in 1871 at Murray Downs, New South Wales, near Swan Hill, Victoria.
 He was the third son of Suetonius Henry Officer and his wife Mary Lillias Rigg, a daughter of the Rev. Adam Cairns.
 His grandfather, Sir Robert Officer, was speaker of the Tasmanian house of assembly for many years.
-Officer was educated at Toorak College and the National Gallery of Victoria.
-From there he went to Paris and studied at Julien's.
-He exhibited at leading exhibitions in Paris and London, and in 1903 was the winner of the Wynne prize awarded by the national gallery, Sydney.
+Officer was educated at Toorak College and studied art under Frederick McCubbin at the National Gallery of Victoria.
+From there, he went to Paris in 1895 and studied at Julien's.

+Career

-In 1912 his painting, "The Woolshed", was purchased under the Alfred Felton bequest for the national gallery, Melbourne.
+Officer exhibited at leading exhibitions in Paris and London, including the Paris Salons, and, in 1903, was the winner of the Wynne prize awarded by the national gallery, Sydney.
+In 1912, his painting, "The Woolshed", was purchased under the Alfred Felton bequest for the national gallery, Melbourne.
+Unable to enlist to serve in World War I, Officer organised the sale of 95 of his paintings netting £800 for the Red Cross Fund.

 At a meeting on 30 August 1912 which founded the Australian Art Association at Melbourne, he was elected its president and held the position for the rest of his life.
 He was appointed a trustee of the public library, museums and national gallery of Victoria in 1916.

+Death

 He died at Macedon, Victoria, on 7 July 1921.
-He married Grace, daughter of Sir Thomas Fitzgerald, who survived him.
-Officer who worked in oils did some excellent landscape work, restrained, sometimes low-toned, yet with a feeling for the open air.
+He was survived by his wife Grace, the daughter of Sir Thomas Fitzgerald, whom he had married in 1908.